arunpraba/reactjs.org/src/content/learn/start-a-new-react-project.md

 ### Next.js (App Router) {/*nextjs-app-router*/}

-**[Next.js's App Router](https://beta.nextjs.org/docs/getting-started) is a redesign of the Next.js APIs aiming to fulfill the React team’s full-stack architecture vision.** It lets you fetch data in asynchronous components that run on the server or even during the build.
+**[Next.js's App Router](https://beta.nextjs.org/docs/getting-started) is a redesign of the Next.js APIs aiming to fulfill the React team’s full-stack architecture vision.** It enables you fetch data in asynchronous components that run on the server or even during the build.

 Next.js is maintained by [Vercel](https://vercel.com/).
 You can [deploy a Next.js app](https://nextjs.org/docs/deployment) to any Node.js or serverless hosting, or to your own server.
 Next.js also supports [static export](https://beta.nextjs.org/docs/configuring/static-export) which doesn't require a server.
 <Pitfall>